gatsby-inc/valhalla-examples/frameworks/gatsby-site/README.md

 </h1>

-This repository shows Valhalla powering a Gatsby website.
+This repository shows Valhalla powering a Gatsby website

 3.  **Open the code and start customizing!**